95therese/DP203/Microsoft Course notes/02_build data_analytics_solutions_using_azure_synapse_serverless_sql_pools.md

 > Note to self: update when this section is done how necessary/useful the T-SQL path is.

+> Important note: as of writing this (04/12/24), there's a wrong link in the official Microsoft course.
+In the module that corresponds to section 2.2.2, the link to the lab sends you to the 2.2.3 lab.
+The correct link is [here](https://microsoftlearning.github.io/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.html).

 ## 2.1.
 Use Azure Synapse serverless SQL pool to query files in a data lake

 > This module is also part of the *Implement a Data Analytics Solution with Azure Synapse Analytics* learning path, see section 5.2.
 The notes for this module will be contained here.